Skip to main content

 • optimization

-The optimization of the game has received significant criticism, particularly for the Steam version, which is described as poorly optimized and buggy on modern systems like Windows 10.
-While some players have found workarounds and community fixes to improve performance, the general consensus is that the game is not well-suited for contemporary hardware, leading to a frustrating experience for many.
+The optimization of the game has received significant criticism, particularly regarding the Steam version, which is described as poorly optimized and buggy on modern systems like Windows 10.
+While some players have found workarounds and mods to improve performance, the general consensus is that the game is not well-suited for contemporary hardware, leading to a frustrating experience for many users.
 In contrast, the GOG version is noted to be more stable and optimized, albeit with some sacrifices.

 • “Community fixes: address bugs and stability issues, ensuring the game runs smoothly on contemporary hardware.”